B.C.’s Carbon Tax on Fuel

 Clean Energy Act

-Released in 2018, the CleanBC Strategy outlines the provincial government’s goal to
+Released in 2018, the CleanBC Strategy [PDF] outlines the provincial government’s goal to:

-- reduce methane emissions from upstream oil and gas operations by 45%
+- reduce methane emissions from upstream oil and gas operations by 45%; and

-Through these actions, the British Columbia government expects to meet 75% of its GHG reductions commitment by 2030.
+Through these actions, the B.C. government expects to meet 75% of its GHG reductions commitment by 2030.
 The remaining 25% will be addressed through a Phase 2 update of the CleanBC Strategy not yet released.

 Climate Solutions and Clean Growth Advisory Council

-Established in 2018, the Climate Solutions and Clean Growth Advisory Council provides strategic advice to the British Columbia government on climate action and economic growth.
+Established in 2018, the Climate Solutions and Clean Growth Advisory Council provides strategic advice to the B.C. government on climate action and economic growth.
 It includes members from First Nations, environmental organizations, industry, academia, labour and local government.
+The Advisory Council has submitted advice to government on matters including B.C.’s Climate Preparedness and Adaptation Strategy, protecting B.C.’s Emissions-Intensive Trade Exposed industries, and achieving B.C.’s 2030 GHG emission reduction targets.